MCGrad: Multicalibration at Web Scale: Introduction

 Empirically, on benchmark datasets, we show that \ourmethod{} improves the base predictor's outputs in terms of multicalibration, calibration, and even predictive performance (Section~\ref{sec:benchmark}).
-We complement this analysis by describing the impact of \ourmethod{} on real-world data: \ourmethod{} has been used in production at \textbf{Meta} on hundreds of machine learning models, and in total generates over a million multicalibrated real-time predictions per second (Section~\ref{sec:experiments}).
-To the best of our knowledge, this is the large-scale adoption of multicalibration in production.
-With these real-world results, we add to the growing body of evidence that shows that multicalibration can significantly contribute to ML model performance.
+We complement this analysis by describing the impact of \ourmethod{} on real-world data: \ourmethod{} has been used in production at \textbf{Meta} on hundreds of machine learning models, and in total, generates over a million multicalibrated real-time predictions per second (Section~\ref{sec:experiments}). \changed{\ourmethod{} successfully addresses all three previous challenges and, to the best of our knowledge, this is the largest-scale adoption of multicalibration in production.
+Our deployment results show significant impact: on $24$ of $27$ models tested via A/B testing on our Looper platform~\cite{markov2022looper}, \ourmethod{} significantly outperformed Platt scaling, leading to promotion of the \ourmethod{}-calibrated variants to production.
+Additionally, across $120$+ models on our internal ML platform, \ourmethod{} improved log loss for $88.7\%$ of models, PRAUC for $76.7\%$, and Expected Calibration Error for $86.0\%$.} With these real-world results, we add to the growing body of evidence that shows that multicalibration can significantly contribute to model performance.
 We also provide valuable practical learnings from applying multicalibration in industry (Section~\ref{sec:learnings}), and link multicalibration to related areas (Section~\ref{sec:related}).